 The predefined response should only allow defined and authorised staff to be involved in the response.
 Bear in mind that any continuing response could be time-consuming and potentially last for months.

 The response team need to be called together as soon as the data breach is known.
 (If the organisation employs media monitoring, this notification may happen at any time and the key individuals would have to be available out of hours.)
 Initially the meeting may be virtual; however getting the team together in person is an important step.
 An initial meeting should be held with the response team to establish the next steps and who to involve at that stage along with:

 - The value of the data which has been breached needs to be understood so that the recovery can be prioritised.
 The organisation may have an incident categorisation model, such as minor, moderate, severe, crisis.
-This may depend not only on the volume of data but the nature of data (for example personal sensitive data as defined by the data protection act).
+This may depend not only on the volume of data but the nature of data (for example personal sensitive data as defined by the general data protection regulation).